splunk/public-o11y-docs/incident-intelligence/create-manage-on-call-schedules/scenarios-schedules/scenario-week-by-week.rst

 * For steps to set up an on-call schedule, see :ref:`ii-create-manage-on-call-schedules`.
 * For steps to create an incident policy, including steps for incident workflows, see :ref:`ii-create-configure-incident-policies`.
-* For a scenario with a multi-shift schedule and primary and secondary coverage, see :ref:`ii-use-case-business-hours`.
+* For a scenario with a multi-shift schedule and primary and secondary coverage, see :ref:`ii-scenario-business-hours`.